chihacknight/chihacknight.org/_posts/events/2020-04-07-remote-hack.md

  - **#watercooler** - Formerly known as #random.
 For posts about civic tech news, politics and other announcements.
  - **#covid19-response** - For organizing teams and opportunities to help out during the COVID-19 crisis.

-3. Participate in one of our ongoing breakout groups: https://chihacknight.org/breakouts.html
+3. Participate in one of our ongoing [breakout groups](https://chihacknight.org/breakouts.html).

 ---